-Ms. Huber also has an active pro bono practice.
-She second-chaired a Section 1983 civil rights suit in federal court, and has experience in parole proceedings, asylum proceedings, and habeas corpus petitions.
+Ms. Huber also has an active pro bono practice that has included civil rights suits, parole proceedings, asylum proceedings, and habeas corpus petitions.

 Cases of Note

 Securities and Exchange Commission v.
 Executive: The Securities and Exchange Commission launched a securities fraud suit in California federal court against our client, a former vice president of sales.
 The SEC claimed he grossly inflated his company's revenue in order to raise additional capital from investors.
 We also defended him in a parallel criminal investigation.
 We were able to prevent any criminal charges from being filed, and resolved the SEC case for a small penalty.

 United States v.
 Michael Shanahan Jr.: In a criminal options backdating case, we secured a dismissal before trial for Michael Shanahan Jr., who served on Engineered Support Systems Inc.'s board of directors and was a member of the company's compensation committee.
 We also represented him in a parallel options backdating action brought by the Securities and Exchange Commission.
 After eight days of trial testimony, a federal judge in Missouri granted our motion for judgment as a matter of law.